jestersimpps/1inch-bot/README.md

 ## compilation

-be sure to have typescript installed
+be sure you have typescript installed

 `tsc`